 Orange JuiceLike many of the things one eats in Morocco, the oranges are homegrown, and the climate is just right to bring out the best in them.
 OJ stands are ubiquitous, especially in the big city medinas, and in all of them the juice is squeezed on the spot.
 I had my first one during a wander just after a transatlantic flight and check-in at my hotel in Marrakech.
 The glory of it shocked my jetlagged system to attention.

 Moroccans eat a lot of bread.
 Moroccans never serve a meal without bread.
 For Moroccans, a breadless plate would be unthinkable.
-Moroccans takes their bread seriously.
+Moroccans take their bread seriously.
 This is how I, too, choose to live.
-The flat loafs pictures above are the most common–I was never served a meal without one.
+The flat loafs pictured above are the most common–I was never served a meal without one.
 The substantial, almost crunchy crust breaks open to reveal a soft spongy inside, with just a hint of sweetness, perfect for sopping up tagine or eating on its own.

 -by Sarah Stodola

 Feature image credit arvind grover (originally posted to Flickr as IMG_0721) [CC BY-SA 2.0], via Wikimedia Commons